digitsensitive/phaser3-typescript/README.md

 Want to correct a bug, contribute some code, or improve the codes?
 Excellent!
 Let me know!
 Please read [CONTRIBUTING.md](https://github.com/digitsensitive/phaser3-typescript/blob/master/CONTRIBUTING.md) for details on our code of conduct.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/digitsensitive/phaser3-typescript/blob/master/LICENSE) file for details